- Home

 Tamoxifen

 Side effects – In females, tamoxifen can cause menopausal symptoms, although it doesn’t bring on menopause.
-In males, the side effects can include low sex drive (libido) and erection problems.
-Tamoxifen increases the risk of blood clots – see a doctor immediately if you have swelling, soreness or warmth in an arm or leg.
-There is a very small risk of developing cancer of the uterus (also called endometrial cancer), particularly if you have gone through menopause.
-Let your treatment team know if you have any unusual vaginal bleeding.
+It may also cause changes in thinking and memory, and vaginal discharge.
+There is a very small risk of developing cancer of the uterus (endometrial cancer), particularly if you have gone through menopause.
+Always let your treatment team know if you have any unusual vaginal bleeding.
+In males, side effects can include low sex drive (libido) and erection problems.

 Aromatase inhibitors